 Brewers have been producing quality beer in Sapporo since 1877.
-The Sapporo Beer Museum opened over a century later in 1987 to show people how the iconic Sapporo Beer brand prepares its drafts and to promote the beer-making craft.
+The Sapporo Beer Museum opened over a century later in 1987 to show how Hokkaido's traditions and pioneering history are embodied by Sapporo Beer.
 The museum, which was fully renovated back in 2016, is the original beautiful brick edifice.

 You can reach the museum by bus, taxi or on foot from Sapporo Station and other stations in the area.

-The best way to get to the beer museum is to catch the Loop 88 Factory Line bus from Odori subway station or from in front of the Seibu department store.
+The best way to get to the beer museum is to catch the Loop 88 Factory Line bus from Odori subway station or from in front of the Tokyu department store.
 This bus stops right next to the museum.
 Alternatively, catch the Toho subway train at Sapporo Station and go two stops to Higashi-Kuyakushomae Station.
 It's a 15-minute walk from there.
 You can walk directly from Sapporo Station , which takes 25 minutes.
 A taxi will get you there quickly as well.

 Foreign engineers helped construct the original building in 1890

 The Sapporo Beer Museum was actually a sugar factory built back in 1890 before it became a beer factory and later a museum.
-Beer production begun on the site in 1877, using beer-making techniques that German-trained brewmasters Nakagawa Seibei and Murahashi Hisanari brought back to Japan with them.
-Besides sampling the delicious beer, you'll love this area for photography with all the historical buildings and paraphenalia.
+Besides sampling the delicious beer, you'll love this area for photography with all the historical buildings and paraphernalia.

-You don't need to join a tour to enjoy walking through the museum.
+You are free to explore the museum at your own pace.
 If you prefer following a guide, you can pay for a premium tour.
-Along the way, you can try the original Fukkoku Sapporo Bakushu beer recipe, brewed the way it was back in 1881.
+Along the way, you can try the original Fukkoku Sapporo Bakushu beer recipe, brewed the way it was back in 1877.